Group Testing: An Information Theory Perspective: A brief review of noiseless adaptive group testing A review of noiseless adaptive group testing

-Sterrett \cite{sterrett} showed that improvements arise by testing items in a positive test individually until a defective item is found, and then re-testing all remaining items in the set together.
+Sterrett \cite{sterrett} showed that improvements can be made by testing items in a positive pool individually until a defective item is found, and then re-testing all remaining items from the pool together.
 Li \cite{li1962} and Finucan \cite{finucan} provided variants of Dorfman's scheme based on multi-stage adaptive designs.
+We will revisit Dorfman's strategy in Section \ref{sec:linear}, where we will consider the linear regime $k \sim \beta n$ and a broader class of strategies called `conservative two-stage group testing' \cite{aldridge2020conservative}.

 The work of Sobel and Groll \cite{sobel} introduced the crucial idea of recursively splitting the set, with their later paper \cite{sobel2} showing that such a procedure performs well even if the number of defectives is unknown.
 We will describe the procedure of \defn{binary splitting}, which lies at the heart of many adaptive algorithms.
 Suppose we have a set $A$ of items.
 We can test whether $A$ contains any defectives, and, if it does, discover a defective item through binary splitting as follows.